wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/06-test-and-use-custom-connector.md

-Once you have created a custom connector from either Azure API Management or an OpenAPI document, you need to test to make sure it runs as expected, and then use it in in a Power Apps Canvas app.
+Maria now has a custom connector for a web API to use in her Power App application.
+But before she can use it, she needs to test it to make sure it runs as expected.

-## Testing Custom Connector ##
+## Testing the custom Connector ##

 The last step of creating a custom connector is to check whether it works as expected.
 Power Apps Studio gives you the ability to test your connector.
 You can see the functionality in the screenshot below.

 ![Custom Connector Test Tab][image-01]

 During this testing stage, you can test the connection and the API operations.
-Here are test results of the custom connector.
+Here are example test results, both passing and failing, of the custom connector.

 ![Test Results][image-02]